Washington, Virginia: Geography

 The town is located on the eastern side of the Blue Ridge Mountains near the northern part of Shenandoah National Park.

 Highways

 The main road serving Washington is U.S. Route 211 Business/U.S. Route 522 Business.
 This road follows Warren Avenue, Middle Street, and Main Street through the town and is the old alignment of U.S. Route 211, which now passes just southeast of the town limits.
 Via US 211 and US 522, US 211 Bus/US 522 Bus provides access to Luray to the west, Culpeper to the south, Warrenton to the east and Front Royal to the north.

+Notable people

+Amna Al Qubaisi (born 2000), Emerati-American racing driver.